needle-mirror/com.unity.entities/Documentation~/chunk_iteration.md

 * [SystemBase.Entities.ForEach] — the simplest efficient way to process component data entity by entity.

+* [IJobEntity] — the second simplest way to iterate over ECS component data.
+Use this when wanting to write once, and do multiple schedule.

 * [IJobEntityBatch] — iterates over the eligible blocks of memory (called a **[chunk]**) that contain matching entities.
 The job `Execute()` function can use a for loop to iterate over batches of the elements inside each chunk.
 You can use [IJobEntityBatch] for more complex situations than [Entities.ForEach] supports, while maintaining maximum efficiency.

 * [Manual iteration] — if the previous methods are insufficient, you can manually iterate over entities or Chunks.
 For example, you can use a job such as `IJobParallelFor` to iterate over a `NativeArray` that contains entities or the chunks of the entities that you want to process.